Why Does My Back Hurt When I Breathe (& What Can I Do About It)?

 Woman sitting on a chiropractic table with her hand on her lower back.

-A herniated disc occurs when the cushioning disc between spinal bones bulges or ruptures.
-If it presses on nearby nerves, you may feel radiating pain when breathing, moving, or even lying down.
+A herniated disc occurs when a spinal disc bulges or ruptures.
+If it irritates nearby nerves, you may feel pain during movement—sometimes including deep breathing if the surrounding area tenses or the spine is sensitive.

 Cartoon drawwing of a rib cage and spine.
 The spine is curved from scoliosis.

-Conditions like pleurisy (inflammation of the lung lining) or costochondritis (inflammation of rib cartilage) are also culprits.
-Both cause chest pain and can mimic serious issues, so it’s important to get evaluated—especially if you’ve been sick recently.
+Conditions like pleurisy (inflammation of the lining around the lungs) or costochondritis (inflammation of rib cartilage) can also cause pain that feels alarming.
+Because symptoms can overlap with more serious conditions, it’s important to get evaluated—especially after illness.

-In rare but serious cases, lung conditions like lung cancer or a pulmonary embolism (a blood clot in the lungs) can cause back pain when breathing.
+In rare cases, lung conditions can cause back pain when breathing.
+These include lung cancer or a pulmonary embolism (a blood clot in the lungs).

-A pulmonary embolism is a life-threatening medical emergency.
-It often presents with sudden shortness of breath, sharp pain, and sometimes coughing up blood.
+A pulmonary embolism is a medical emergency.
+If you have sudden shortness of breath, sharp pain, or coughing up blood, seek immediate medical attention.

-Chronic inflammation from conditions like arthritis can affect the joints between the ribs and spine, causing stiffness and pain when breathing.
+Chronic inflammation from conditions like arthritis can affect joints between the ribs and spine.
+As stiffness increases, rib cage mobility may decrease—and deep breaths can feel more uncomfortable.

 Woman holding hands over her back that are lit up with red

-While a heart attack is usually associated with chest pain, many people—especially women—experience back pain, shortness of breath, fatigue, or nausea instead.
+Heart attacks are often associated with chest pain, but some people—especially women—may experience back pain, shortness of breath, fatigue, or nausea instead.

 What Back Pain After an Accident Could Mean

-Pain with breathing may be a sign of:
+Pain with breathing after an accident may be a sign of:

-• A muscle strain or tear in the muscles between your ribs
+• A muscle strain or tear between the ribs

-• A fractured vertebra or rib that’s affecting your ability to take a deep breath
+• A fractured rib or vertebra affecting deep breaths

-• A misaligned rib or vertebra pressing on nerves or soft tissue
+• A misaligned rib or vertebra irritating nerves or soft tissue

-• Internal inflammation around the lungs or chest wall
+• Inflammation around the lungs or chest wall

-At Oviedo Chiropractic, we specialize in post-accident care.
-Using X-rays and other diagnostic tools, we’ll determine whether your pain is related to structural misalignment, soft tissue injury, or something else—and create a plan that fits your recovery timeline.
+At Oviedo Chiropractic, we evaluate post-accident injuries carefully and create a plan that fits your recovery timeline.

 Not all back pain when breathing is serious—but some symptoms should never be ignored.